Open Component Model Logo

 What is the Open Component Model?

-The Open Component Model (OCM) is an open standard to describe Software Bills of Delivery (SBOD).
-OCM is a technology-agnostic and machine-readable format focused on software artifacts that must be delivered securely across boundaries, whilst maintaining integrity and provenance along the supply chain.
+OCM is an open standard for describing software artifacts and lifecycle metadata.
+It is a technology-agnostic and machine-readable format and focuses on software artifacts that need to be delivered securely across boundaries.
+At the same time, it maintains integrity and provenance along the complete supply chain.

 Describe